Early-Life Famine Exposure, Hunger Recall and Later-Life Health

 Early-life Famine Exposure, Hunger Recall and Later-life Health

 We use newly collected individual-level hunger recall information from the China Family Panel Survey to estimate the causal effect of undernourishment on later-life health.
 We develop a Two-Sample Instrumental Variable (TSIV) estimator that can deal with heterogeneous samples.
-We find a non-linear relationship between the Great Chinese Famine and hunger recall.
-The non-linearity in famine exposure may explain the variation in the famine’s effect on later life health found in previous studies.
+We find a non-linear relationship between mortality rates, a commonly used famine indicator, and the individual hunger experience.
+The nonlinearity in famine exposure may explain the variation in the famine's effect on later life health found in previous studies.
 We also find that exposure to famine-induced hunger early in life leads to worse health among females fifty years later.
-This effect is larger than the reduced-form effect found in previous studies.
+This effect is much larger than the reduced-form effect found in previous studies.
 For males, we find no impact.

 JEL Classification: I12, J11, C21, C26